by Aramock Nanuck

 The Branding Iron

 Many companies sell branding supplies for cattle and livestock.
 Their standard irons frequently are too large, in my opinion.
 Many of these firms make custom irons for a slightly higher fee, so getting one made smaller should be no problem.
 Prepare the unit per the instructions that come with the branding iron.

-It should contain no circles, if possible to avoid the cookie cutter effect, which when improperly applied lifts patches of skin from the subject's body as the iron retracts from the body.
+It should contain no circles, if possible, to avoid the cookie-cutter effect, which, when improperly applied, lifts patches of skin from the subject's body as the iron retracts from the body.
 Similarly, avoid fancy loops as well, same reason.
 Most use an initial, or two, or numbers.

 Preparing the Brand

 The brand should be as hot as possible.
-Otherwise, you will have to keep it there longer than either of you would like, and cause undue pain to the individual.
+Otherwise, you will have to keep it there longer than either of you would like and cause undue pain to the individual.
 The brand will need to be held on the spot with firm pressure for at least three seconds to be permanent.
-Make sure the branding iron is adequately cleaned before use, and afterwards.
+Make sure the branding iron is adequately cleaned before use and afterwards.

-Pain pills would be handy if you prefer the slave not suffer overly much.
-A good ointment can be applied later, like hydrocortisone cream, or salve.
-Once the risk of separation elapses (usually 20 minutes), the area should receive burn treatment salve and kept covered until it heals properly.
+Pain pills would be handy if you prefer the slave not to suffer overly much.
+A good ointment can be applied later, like hydrocortisone cream or salve.
+Once the risk of separation elapses (usually 20 minutes), the area should receive burn treatment salve and be kept covered until it heals properly.
 The bandages need frequent changing (twice a day minimum), and the mark needs regular checking for infection.

 At the first sign of infection, antibiotics need to be administered.
-If these guidelines are followed, you will have a properly branded the subject.
+If these guidelines are followed, you will have a properly branded subject.
 I hope this helps.